Reviewing Newell Brands (NWL) & Its Competitors

 |2.46

-Newell Brands presently has a consensus price target of $29.86, suggesting a potential upside of 38.36%.
-As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 41.81%.
-Given Newell Brands’ competitors higher probable upside, analysts clearly believe Newell Brands has less favorable growth aspects than its competitors.
+Newell Brands currently has a consensus price target of $29.86, suggesting a potential upside of 36.09%.
+As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 38.43%.
+Given Newell Brands’ peers higher possible upside, analysts plainly believe Newell Brands has less favorable growth aspects than its peers.

 Institutional and Insider Ownership

 90.0% of Newell Brands shares are held by institutional investors.
 Comparatively, 76.3% of shares of all “Plastics products, not elsewhere classified” companies are held by institutional investors.
 0.6% of Newell Brands shares are held by company insiders.
-Comparatively, 8.1% of shares of all “Plastics products, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+Comparatively, 8.0% of shares of all “Plastics products, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-Newell Brands pays an annual dividend of $0.92 per share and has a dividend yield of 4.3%.
-Newell Brands pays out 69.2% of its earnings in the form of a dividend.
-As a group, “Plastics products, not elsewhere classified” companies pay a dividend yield of 1.2% and pay out 34.3% of their earnings in the form of a dividend.

 Summary

-Newell Brands beats its competitors on 9 of the 15 factors compared.
+Newell Brands beats its peers on 9 of the 15 factors compared.

 About Newell Brands (Get Rating)